Dogs In Danger Of Marijuana Poisoning, Vets Warn

 Karen Beckmann also had a similar scary encounter when her Labrador puppy, Daisy started behaving strangely.
 A rush to the clinic and urine test confirmed that she had been poisoned.

-“My husband thought she was having a stroke, she was wobbling, her eyes were red and she could not walk straight,” she says.
+“My husband believed she was having a stroke.
+She was wobbling, her eyes were red, and she couldn’t walk straight,” she recalls.

 If your pet starts showing these symptoms, go to the vet immediately

 Even though there have been cases where CBD has been used to treat animals, the dosage and methods are not the same.
-Dogs have a larger number of cannabinoid receptors in their brain compared to humans.
+Did you know that dogs have way more cannabinoid receptors in their brains than we do?
 This makes them more sensitive to the toxic effects of THC.

 The signs of marijuana poisoning will range from moderate to severe depending on the amount ingested.
 If your furkid shows any of these symptoms, get them medical attention ASAP: